What are Dalmations?

 The proportions of Potatoes and Sweet Potatoes, however, are far higher and make up the bulk of the satisfactory carbohydrate proportion.
 Sweet Potatoes, in particular, are considered the best starch ingredient to be in dog food and can provide a number of micronutrients that traditional white potatoes can not.

 Potatoes are the other core ingredient present, and they provide a small proportion of carbohydrates and dietary fiber.
-The formula is entirely free of any grains, gluten or by-products and has a surprisingly high level of the Omega 3 Fatty Acids for a formula that doesn’t focus heavily on fish.
-This could mean that the Whitefish present is particular rich in these fatty acids.
+The formula is entirely free of any grains, gluten, or by-products and has a surprisingly high level of the Omega 3 Fatty Acids for a formula that doesn’t focus heavily on fish.
+This could mean that the Whitefish present is particularly rich in these fatty acids.

 Best Dog Food For A Dalmatian Puppy

 Wellness is a very well known dog food brand, and its Core range is one of their most popular dog food ranges.
 Wellness is one of the few brands to offer dog and puppy food formulas with a significant portion of Potatoes instead of focusing on Legumes or Grains.

 This lack of legumes in Wellness formulas can be a significant advantage to Dalmatians looking to consume a low-purine diet.